-IMPLEMENTATION IMPLEMENTATION HOUSING POLICIES ACTION RESPONSIBILITY TIMELINE Continue to support the Lafayette County Housing Authority.
-Does not require specific action Planning Commission, Town Board Coordinate planning activities for senior/special needs/low income housing with Lafayette County and surrounding jurisdictions to effectively plan for residential growth.
+Table 5.5 Housing IMPLEMENTATION IMPLEMENTATION HOUSING POLICIES ACTION RESPONSIBILITY TIMELINE Continue to support the efforts of the Lafayette County Housing Authority.
+Does not require specific action Planning Commission, Town Board Encourage the provision of an adequate supply of single-family homes, condominiums and townhouses, apartments, duplexes, and manufactured homes.
+Does not require specific action Planning Commission, Town Board Encourage the availability of choices of owner and renter type-housing units to serve current and future needs of all residents.
+Does not require specific action Planning Commission, Town Board Encourage the provision of housing for the elderly, including different levels of assistance.
+Does not require specific action Planning Commission, Town Board Encourage the location of future residential development, including multi-family apartment buildings, senior housing, and special needs housing, near or in cities and villages where there is easier access to public services and community facilities.
 Does not require specific action Planning Commission, Town Board Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems.
 Does not require specific action Planning Commission, Town Board Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable.
 Does not require specific action Planning Commission, Town Board Ensure that all future development or redevelopment proposals enhance the overall quality of community life.
-Does not require specific action Planning Commission, Town Board Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in the Comprehensive Plan.
-Does not require specific action Planning Commission, Town Board Encourage cluster homes on smaller lots while preserving open space and encourage clustering rural residential homes away from agricultural operations.
+Planning Commission, Town Board Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in the comprehensive plan.
+Does not require specific action Planning Commission, Town Board Support County standards for review, layout, and quality of new manufactured and mobile home development.
 Does not require specific action Planning Commission, Town Board Support residents who want to use loan or grant programs assisting with purchasing or repairing homes.
-Does not require specific action Planning Commission, Town Board Where and when appropriate, utilize county, state, and federal programs or grants to maintain existing housing or to support the construction of future housing.
 Does not require specific action Planning Commission, Town Board